Gambia Flag Home Page National Emblem

 Natural Habitats:

-The main feature of the land is predominantly Guinea woodland savanna and Sahelian scrub with with mangroves concentrated near the estuary of the River Gambia and along its banks.
+The main feature of the land is predominantly Guinea woodland savannah and Sahelian scrub with with mangroves concentrated near the estuary of the River Gambia and along its banks and Bolongs.